Pecorino Grape Variety: The Hero of Marche

 From a historical perspective, this apathy is perfectly understandable.
 Catarratto has long been associated with indifferent white wine in Sicily, exploited by cooperatives in the 20th century to produce large volumes of commercially acceptable dross.
 At best, it was an inoffensive – and characterless – part of the island’s export industry.
 However, the Italians are never ones to rest on their laurels – contemporary expressions of Catarratto are fruit-forward and deliciously fresh.
 Unfortunately, there is little room for flavorless white plonk in a fiercely competitive global arena.
 Fortunately, the Sicilians have turned things around.

 Like most important wine regions, Sicily’s history is fraught, complex, and replete with highs and lows.
 Yet, over the centuries, it has transformed from a poor backwater into Italy’s most vital and improved wine producer.
-Indeed, much wealth and economic prosperity have been generated by modern-day viticulture, in addition to the millions of tourists who visit this sun-kissed paradise every year.
+Indeed, modern-day viticulture has generated much wealth and economic prosperity, in addition to the millions of tourists who visit this sun-kissed paradise every year.

 Meanwhile, the diverse soils and mesoclimates of Sicily were being put to good use.
 In particular, farmers found the volcanic terrain of Mt.Etna ideal for cultivating the vine, a precarious business as the volcano has erupted several times over the centuries.
 Moreover, the island’s eastern capital, Catania, has been covered in lava flows on more than one occasion, killing thousands of people.
 And yet, growers always returned to the slopes of Mt.Etna, as it is a very advantageous place to grow crops.
 Indeed, the climate is so dry that the vines need little protection from fungal diseases.
 Sicily is leading the way in organic viticulture for this reason.